 This page provides guidance, information and resources for school health instruction as required by education law and Commissioner's regulations.
-The New York State Center For School Health also has updated and comprehensive materials available.
-This is the 1996 Learning Standards for Physical Education, Health and Family Consumer Science at Three Levels.
-This is Commissioner's Regulations Part 135.
+The New York State Center For School Health also has updated, comprehensive materials available.

 - Condom Availability